 On July 15, 2021, in connection with the completion of the Company's IPO, the Company adopted a new comprehensive equity incentive plan, the 2021 Omnibus Equity Incentive Plan (the "2021 Plan").
 Following the effective date of the 2021 Plan, no further awards may be issued under the 2018 Plan or the 2019 Plan (collectively, the "Prior Plans").
 However, all awards under the Prior Plans that are outstanding as of the effective date of the 2021 Plan will continue to be governed by the terms, conditions and procedures set forth in the Prior Plans and any applicable award agreements.
-A total of 1,302,326 shares of common stock are reserved for issuance pursuant to the 2021 Plan.
+A total of 1,302,326 shares of common stock were reserved for issuance pursuant to the 2021 Plan prior to our annual meeting on June 26, 2023.
+Shareholders approved an increase to the number of shares reserved on June 26, 2023, and accordingly, at June 30, 2023, approximately 12,775,996 shares are reserved for issuance.
 The 2021 Plan provides for the issuance of incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units, and other stock-based awards.
-As of December 31, 2022 and March 31, 2023, 352,938 shares of common stock are available under the 2021 Plan.
+As of December 31, 2022, approximately 352,938 shares of common stock were available under the 2021 Plan.
+As of June 30, 2023, there are approximately 11,874,108 shares of common stock available under the 2021 Plan.

-The following table summarizes activity for stock options under all plans for the three months ended March 31, 2023:
+The following table summarizes activity for stock options under all plans for the six months ended June 30, 2023: